How to Apply Tutorial

 Yes.
 Your Student ID will be used for identification purposes when accessing student services on campus, and it also serves as your library card.
 Students may get their Student ID at the Copy/Mail room on the first floor of Williston Hall.
 Make sure to have your W# number with you to get your ID.

 Hybrid courses are defined as courses that are 30-79% online instruction.
-Therefore, some classes will be taught in the classroom and some will be online.
-Your professor will review this with your during your first class meeting and you will be using a Learning Management System called Blackboard.
+Therefore, some classes will be taught in the classroom and some will be online, typically in a biweekly format.
+Your professor will review this with your during your first class meeting.
+For the online portion, you will be using the learning management system called Blackboard.

 Wentworth offers three semesters per year: Fall (classes begin in early September), Spring (classes begin in early January) and Summer (classes begin in mid-May).
 The academic calendar can be found in the registrar's office.
 An admissions representativee will assist you with initial course selection and you will be assigned an academic advisor who will work with you throughout your tenure as a College of Professional and Continuing Education student.